Kong/kongponents/README.md

 ### Avoiding Dependencies

 Avoid introducing new dependencies into Kongponents.
 Part of this library's value is that it reduces the need for external UI libraries such as Vue Bootstrap.
-More broadly, dependencies in any component library could introduce stability -and- security issues, and it would quickly become difficult to prevent redundant dependencies with different versions in a given application.
+More broadly, dependencies in any component library could introduce stability and security issues, and it would quickly become difficult to prevent redundant dependencies with different versions in a given application.

 ### Documenting Kongponents